o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

 ### Set the upstream for your clone

-`o3de:main` is the source of record for O3DE docs.
-You need to be able to pull new changes into your fork and from `o3de:main`, but you should **never** push directly to `o3de:main`.
+`o3de.org:main` is the source of record for O3DE docs.
+You need to be able to pull new changes into your fork and from `o3de.org:main`, and contributors don't have direct push access to `o3de.org:main`.
 Changes are submitted  through PRs.
 In a terminal, perform the steps below:

 1. `cd` into your new `o3de.org` clone.